yuanjielu-64/MGMM_ICRA2025/README.md

 # Multi-Goal Motion Memory
+A novel approach for efficient multi-goal motion planning in complex environments

 ## Language
 This code is written in C++

 ## Requirements

-The experimental evaluation uses a workstation with an AMD Ryzen 9 5900X (CPU: 3.7 GHz) running the Ubuntu 20.04 operating system.
-The code for the motion planning algorithms is developed in C++ and compiled with g++-9.4.0, while the neural network models are implemented in Python 3.8, leveraging the Pytorch 2.2.2 framework.
+Our experimental evaluation was conducted on a workstation with:

+AMD Ryzen 9 5900X CPU (3.7 GHz)
+Ubuntu 20.04 operating system
+C++ implementation compiled with g++-9.4.0
+Neural network models implemented in Python 3.8 with PyTorch 2.2.2

-The requirements above are just suggestions.
-If you run into any issue, please contact organizers for help (ylu22@gmu.edu).
+These specifications are recommendations; if you encounter any issues during setup, please contact us for assistance (ylu22@gmu.edu).

 ## Run Simulations
-Before we run the simulation to get the results, go https://treelite.readthedocs.io/en/latest/ to download the treelite
+First, install the Treelite dependency from https://treelite.readthedocs.io/en/latest/

 1. Download the treelite
 ```